-For STAAR grades 5 and 8 mathematics and reading retest administrations and for STAAR EOC administrations, students who are unable to test at their home district's designated test site are allowed to test out-of-district (OOD).
-OOD students are required to complete OOD registration prior to the close of the out-of-district/out-of-school registration period for the receiving (testing) district to be aware of a student's intent to test in that district and for the receiving district to be provided precoded materials.
-OOD students may show up at a registered OOD test site and test as walkins on the day of testing at the discretion of the receiving district and the ability of the test site to accommodate them.
+For STAAR grades 5 and 8 mathematics and reading retest administrations and for STAAR EOC administrations, students who are unable to test at their home district are allowed to test out-of-district (OOD).
+For example, a student from Houston who spends the summer in Dallas and wants to test in Dallas could register to test OOD.
+To make the receiving district aware of the student's intent to test and to ensure that the receiving district receives precoded test materials, OOD students are required to complete registration prior to the close of the out-of-district/out-of-school registration period.
+OOD students who do not register may show up at a registered OOD test site and test as walk-ins on the day of testing at the discretion of the receiving district and the ability of the test site to accommodate them.
 Students must present photo identification at the test administration site on the day of the test.
-For example, a student from Houston who spends the summer in Dallas and wants to test in Dallas could register to test OOD.
 OOD testing also applies to students who are part of the Texas Tech University or University of Texas high school programs.

 A district or campus must accommodate the request of an OOD student to participate in STAAR administrations if that district or campus is testing one or more local students on the applicable test and if the student has registered in advance for OOD testing.
+Districts can use test materials from the district overage received with their combined shipment of materials or place an order for additional materials through the STAAR Assessment Management System.